Conditional Quantile Processes based on Series or Many Regressors

 { {\sc first version} May, 2006, {\sc this version} of \today.
 The main results of this paper, particularly the pivotal method for inference based on the entire quantile regression process, were first presented at the NAWM Econometric Society, New Orleans, January, 2008 and also at the Stats in the Chateau in September 2009.
-We are grateful to Arun Chandraksekhar, Denis Chetverikov, Ye Luo, Denis Tkachenko, and Sami Stouli for careful readings of several versions of the paper.
-We thank Andrew Chesher, Roger Koenker, Oliver Linton, Tatiana Komarova, and seminar participants at the Econometric Society meeting, CEMMAP master-class, Stats in the Chateau, BU, Duke, and MIT for many useful suggestions.
-We gratefully acknowledge research support from the NSF}
+We are grateful to Arun Chandraksekhar, Ye Luo, Denis Tkachenko, and Sami Stouli for careful readings of several versions of the paper.
+We thank the journal editor, two anonymous referees, Gary Chamberlain, Andrew Chesher, Holger Dette, Roger Koenker, Tatiana Komarova, Arthur Lewbel, Oliver Linton, Whitney Newey, Zhongjun Qu, and seminar participants at the Econometric Society meeting, CEME Econometrics of Demand conference, CEMMAP master-class, CIREQ High-Dimensional Problems in Econometrics conference, ERCIM conference, ISI World Statistics Congress, Oberwolfach Frontiers in Quantile Regression workshop, Stats in the Chateau, Austin, BU, CEMFI, Columbia, Duke, Harvard/MIT, NUS, Rutgers, Sciences Po, SMU, Upenn, Virginia, and Yale for many useful suggestions.
+We are grateful to Adonis Yatchew for giving us permission to use the data set in the empirical application.
+We gratefully acknowledge research support from the NSF.
+The \texttt{R} package \texttt{quantreg.nonpar} implements some of the methods of this paper \cite{RJ06}.}